T20 Blast returns after Hundred hiatus

 Thursday: Taunton, 19:00 BST

-Lancashire, winners in 2015 and twice beaten finalists, head for Taunton looking to book a place at a record sixth Finals Day.
+Lancashire, winners in 2015 and twice-beaten finalists, are looking to book a place at a record sixth Finals Day.

-They are missing England Test absentees Saqib Mahmood and Jos Buttler, as well as New Zealander Finn Allen, who also missed The Hundred final with Birmingham Phoenix after being selected in New Zealand's squad for their tour of Bangladesh.
+They are without England Test duo Saqib Mahmood and Jos Buttler, as well as Finn Allen, who missed The Hundred final too with Birmingham Phoenix after being selected in New Zealand's squad for their Bangladesh tour.

-But they have the option of restoring Hundred hero Al Davies to his more familiar role of opener, while they also have Livingstone, so nearly the matchwinner in the Lord's final, as well as skipper Dane Vilas, who has been away with the Northern Superchargers.
+But they have the option of restoring Davies to his more familiar role of opener, while they also have Livingstone and skipper Dane Vilas, who has been with the Northern Superchargers.

-Somerset have won both their previous T20 meetings with Lancashire - in vastly contrasting fashion.
-By seven wickets in the final at the Oval in 2005, then in a bowl-out on a wet night in Manchester four years later.
+Somerset have won both their previous T20 meetings with Lancashire in contrasting fashion.
+First by seven wickets in the final at the Oval in 2005, then a bowl-out on a wet night in Manchester four years later.

-It is now 16 years since they won this trophy for the one and only time - and 10 since they last reached the final as they too look to book a record sixth Finals Day.
+It is 16 years since they won this trophy for the only time - and 10 since they last reached the final.

 Kent Spitfires v Birmingham Bears